neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 <p style="text-align: center;">Figure 8.
 LoRaWAN frames of the VAS device</p>

 ### 2.9.
 Connect the ChirpStack device to the ThingsBoard
+Currently, there are 8 devices and their corresponding dashboards pre-configured in ThingsBoard.
+The procedure provided in this section can be used to add more devices.

 First, device has to be created in the ThingsBoard.
 * Open the Web GUI of the ThingsBoard by loading following web page:
     * https://thingsboard.vas.internal/